MercadoVI/newsappri/news/2025-10-02/04-espana-europa.md

 <!--meta
 {
-  "title": "España, entre los líderes de la inversión inmobiliaria en Europa en 2025", "slug": "espana-europa-lideres",
+  "title": "Spain, among the leaders of real estate investment in Europe in 2025", "slug": "espana-europa-lideres",
   "source": "euronews",
   "published_at": "2025-10-02","category":"institucional",